 Every year between December 31st and January 1st, people make all kind of promises to themselves and to others.
 We call these promises – “resolutions.”
-The idea is that the old year for better or for worse is gone and is not coming back – so in the new year, we hope to do somethings better, or at least differently.
+This term comes from the root word, “resolute,” meaning to be resolved, determined, undaunted, tenacious, unwavering.”
+New Year resolutions are born out of the idea that the old year for better or for worse is gone and is not coming back – so in the new year, we hope to do somethings better, or at least differently.

 Yes, even those who minister and preach the Gospel need to have transforming experiences – fresh encounters with God.

-Don’t let the demons of fear, of worry, of self-doubt, of low self-esteem, of old belittling voices in your head, of resentment, anger, hostility and yes even hatred – don’t let those demons keep you shackled.
-As you enter 2012 let it go.
+In 2018, don’t let the demons of fear, of worry, of self-doubt, of low self-esteem, of old belittling voices in your head, of resentment, anger, hostility and yes even hatred – don’t let those demons keep you shackled.
+As you enter 2018 let it go.
 Don’t be like the children of Israel who wandered in the wilderness for forty years because they kept looking back and couldn’t believe God for what they could not see.
-Step out on faith –ask the Lord to reveal his will and purpose for you life and then pursue it.
+Step out on faith –ask the Lord to reveal his will and purpose for your life and then pursue it.